 The campaign offered free flights to passengers who pledged their trip toward “making the world a little better.”
 The program flew recipients across the Americas to serve underserved communities and inspire others.
 Recipients paid their trip forward by choosing the next free flight recipient.

 JetBlue has also leveraged its strongest asset through education.
 The airline supports the Aviation Career Education (ACE) Camp.

 JetBlue employees help underprivileged high school students understand the science, technology, engineering and math behind aviation.
 At least one ACE student has become a JetBlue pilot.

-By focusing on flight, JetBlue achieves authentic impact.
+By focusing on flight, JetBlue achieves authentic impact through their corporate social responsibility initiatives.
 It is easy for companies to throw money at social causes without a focus.
-The best socially-responsible companies achieve clarity of purpose when their leaders reflect on their core capabilities.
+The best socially responsible companies achieve clarity of purpose when their leaders reflect on their core capabilities.

 Socially-responsible companies must listen to all of their stakeholders (internal and external communities).
 The strongest community initiatives incorporate feedback from employees, consumers, and the individuals that the initiative impacts.

 According to Glassdoor, 75% of employees and job seekers expect their employer to support local community causes through donations or volunteer efforts.
-Employee engagement strengthens the connection between a company’s social program and workplace culture.
+Employee engagement strengthens the connection between a company’s social responsibility program and workplace culture.
 CSR and HR leaders should educate employees about initiatives and how they can get involved.
-Program goals and metrics can play an important role in these conversations.
+Corporate Social Responsibility goals and metrics can play an important role in these conversations.

 Consumer feedback can be more difficult to process than employee feedback, but the former is no less important when it comes to social impact.